TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     $ ls
     intel_mid_rpmsg.c.patch  patch-3.10.17-rt12_edison.patch  rt_edison.tar.bz2

+Move the patches we have just untar to the following directory and verify they were copied.

+    $ cp *.patch ../device-software/meta-edison/recipes-kernel/linux/files
+    $ ls ../device-software/meta-edison/recipes-kernel/linux/files
+    defconfig                patch-3.10.17-rt12_edison.patch
+    intel_mid_rpmsg.c.patch  upstream_to_edison.patch

+Move to the linux directory, one directory above the files directory where we have just copied the patches and edit the

+    $ cd ../device-software/meta-edison/recipes-kernel/linux/

 *****************
 Use your favorite simple text editor and modify line 9 of the postBuild.sh script.
 In this case we use vim.